activisthandbook/activisthandbook/articles/organising.md

 ### **What is grassroots organizing?**

 Grassroots organizing is a way of working with communities to create change from the ground up.
 It involves building relationships with people, mobilizing resources and taking collective action to address the issues that affect them.
 It is a way of empowering people to take action and create positive change in their own lives.

+### What is community organizing?

+Community organizing is a form of activism and grassroots organizing that involves bringing people together to work on a shared goal or cause.
+It involves engaging people in their local community to identify common issues and goals, and then taking action together to address those issues and achieve those goals.

 ### How to start a grassroots movement?